xuchunyang/ip-location-lookup/README.md

-The API endpoint is https://ip-location-lookup.vercel.app/api/ip, if the `q` query parameter is omitted or empty, the request client's IP will be used, otherwise `q` should be a URL or domain or IP addrss, such as `https://emacs-china.org`, `emacs-china.org` and `116.62.40.117`.
+The API endpoint is https://ip-location-lookup.vercel.app/api/ip, if the `q` query parameter is omitted or empty, the request client's IP will be used, otherwise `q` should be a URL or domain or IP address, such as `https://emacs-china.org`, `emacs-china.org` and `116.62.40.117`.
 For example,

 ```